-This document applies to all staff employed within schools, including teachers and school support staff.
+This document applies to all staff employed within St Joseph's, including teachers and school support staff.

 3. EMERGENCIES IN SCHOOLS

 While it is not possible to plan for every eventuality that might arise, incidents are grouped into three levels: